DEVSENSE/phptools-docs/docs/vscode/Debug/launch-json.md

 ## Debug Current Script

-Whenever there is no `launch.json` present, PHP Tools debugger launches the current script in the interactive shell mode with the console hidden.
+Whenever there is no `launch.json` present, PHP Tools' debugger launches the current script in the interactive shell mode with the console hidden.